-Gains made by trustees are chargeable at 20%.
-There is an exception for residential property gains which are charged at 28%.
+Gains made by trustees on the disposal of trust assets are chargeable at 20% (24% for disposals on or after 30 October 2024).
+There is an exception for residential property gains which are charged at 24%.

 Where assets leave the trust on transfer to a beneficiary who becomes legally entitled to them, there will be a CGT charge by reference to the then market value.
 Again it may be possible to defer that charge.